ai4os-hub/ai4os-yolov8-torch/README.md

 │
 ├── deep-sea-lab            <- All of the data cleaning files │   ├── DeepSeaLab.ipynb    <- Notebook pipeline for data cleaning & Yolov8 training
-│   ├── Functions.py        <- Data processing file DeepSeaLab draws function from
+│   ├── Functions.py        <- Data processing file, where DeepSeaLab.ipynb draws functions from
 │   ├── Pipeline_txt.py     <- Automatic pipeline to clean the data & train Yolov8
 │   ├── config.txt          <- Configuration file for Pipeline.txt, which stores arguments to run the pipeline
 │